 Dissertation: Biased or Retrospective voters?
 A Theory of Incumbency Effects with evidence from South America (Advisors: Thad Dunning (co-chair), Susan Stokes (co-chair), David Mayhew)

-My dissertation investigates the causes and consequences of incumbency effects in Latin America.
-Drawing insights and data from twelve months of fieldwork in Brazil, Argentina and Chile, I argue that incumbency effects represent a constrained form of retrospective voting in environments where parties do not provide reliable policy information or valence.
+I study political behavior and democratic representation in developing countries, with a regional focus on Latin America.
+My dissertation investigates the causes and consequences of incumbency effects drawing insights and data from twelve months of fieldwork in Brazil, Argentina and Chile.
+I argue that incumbency effects represent a constrained form of retrospective voting in environments where parties do not provide reliable policy information or valence.
 I combine a survey experiment, regression discontinuity designs and case studies to establish systematic variation in incumbency effects as a function of fiscal resources, economic performance and electoral rules.
+In other projects, I study the origins of preferences for redistribution and the determinants of participation in mass protests.
 My research has been supported by the Yale Program on Democracy, the Macmillan Center and the Institute for Social and Policy studies.

 Rachel Silbermann, PhD expected May 2014 (American Politics and Quantitative Methods) Website